-- Donald Peyton Turner.
-A senior at Shaker Heights High School in Shaker Heights, Ohio, during 2013 who completed his Senior Project working in the Red Hen Lab.
+- Peyton Turner.
+Graduate of Case Western Reserve University.
+Software engineer at Google, previously Amazon Transcribe.
+As a senior at Shaker Heights High School in Shaker Heights, Ohio, during 2013 completed his Senior Project working in the Red Hen Lab.

 - Mark Turner.
 Institute Professor and Professor of Cognitive Science, Case Western Reserve University.
 Linguistics, Multimodal Communication, Media, Story, Blending, Blended Joint Attention, Pedagogy.